teddiebrock/blank-spaces/contact.md

 # {{ page.title }}

-If you would like to know more about my skills and experience, <br>you can contact me at the following places:
+<br> You can reach me at the following web-places:

 Email: teddiebrock [at] gmail [dot] com
 <br>Twitter: [@teddiebrock](https://twitter.com/teddiebrock)

+My CV is available upon request.